Juxhee/Project_Filtering-noise-data/README.md

 # project-ifamily

 ## Oneclass SVM
-- To categorize comments that are not related to cosmetics, we experimented one class SVM using Glowpick data.
+- To categorize comments on Powder Room, Instagram, Naver Blog and YouTube that are not related to cosmetics, we experimented one class SVM using Glowpick Review data.
-- We crawled comments data on Glowpick, Powder Room, Instagram, Naver Blog and YouTube's cosmetics posts and used as datasets.
+- We used comments data on Glowpick, Powder Room, Instagram, Naver Blog and YouTube's cosmetics posts.
+- train data : Glowpick Review
+- test data : Other platform's comment data